-Dystopian literature remains popular with middle school students… and they can’t seem to get enough of this genre.
+Dystopian literature remains popular with middle school students, and they can’t seem to get enough of this genre.
+Books like The Hunger Games or The Giver have been popular since they first hit shelves.

 Why not use these popular titles to run your literature groups or reading challenges?